 Why is flossing with braces important?

 Our teeth are under constant attack from acid and bacteria in the food and drink we consume.
-Brushing twice a day and flossing daily, whether before or after brushing, is usually enough to keep teeth healthy.
+Brushing twice a day and flossing daily, whether you should floss before or after brushing, is usually enough to keep teeth healthy.

 However, braces create more surfaces for bacteria to cling to and more holes for food to get stuck in.
 They also make your normal teeth-cleaning routine more time-consuming.
 If you don't make the extra effort to maintain good oral hygiene, you're at risk of getting: